chuanqisun/micro-controller-programming/week12/final/notes.md

 - Move jack to center for visual balance
 - PCB: move ESP32 away from the wall by 0.5mm
 - move all female headers away from wall

+## LED test

+I found out I can't power on all 8 LEDs at the same time due to Xiao's limit